vigri/scantailor-advanced/README.md

 ## License

-This software is licensed under GNU GPLv3, you can read more about it on our [LICENSE](/LICENSE) file
+This software is licensed under GNU GPLv3, you can read more about it on our [LICENSE](/LICENSE) file.